-All end/turning rows and the equal number of outermost rows on each side of the field must be harvested before starting an initial check.
+A minimum of one header pass around the entire field must be harvested before starting an initial check.
 The entrant selects the rows for the first pass; however, supervisor(s) need to agree that an acceptable number of rows remain to establish a harvest pattern as described on page 9.
 If the field is contoured or terraced, the area left unharvested must be in each contour or terrace interval, adjacent and equal to the area originally harvested.
 The entrant must harvest at least 1.2500 acres in order to complete the initial check.
-The unharvested corn will be used for the recheck if required by the guidelines on page 10.
+The unharvested corn will be used for the recheck if required by the guidelines from page 10.